fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 console.log(t2) // [1, -1, 3, 5] is printed
 ```

-The method call _t.concat(5)_ does not add a new item to the old array, but returns a new array, which besides containing the items of the old array also contains the new item.
+The method call _t.concat(5)_ does not add a new item to the old array, but returns a new array, which, besides containing the items of the old array, also contains the new item.

 There are plenty of useful methods defined for arrays.
 Let's look at a short example of using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method.